- In this episode, we cover what Amazon FBA customers want.

 Plus, we unveil the product I’ll be pursuing this Case Study!

 We’re covering all of this today in our third episode of the Million Dollar Case Study.
-Watch the video, keep reading and don’t forget to claim your exclusive Jungle Scout discount!
+Watch the video, keep reading and don’t forget to download your FREE MDCS Workbook at the end of this blog post!

 Subscribe to the Million Dollar Case Study list here, so you never miss an episode!